Published: June 11, 2017 | DNA

 Vyom Vasavada, a second year student and MICAVaani member, said, “Our team of 18 was very excited when the project came to us.
 We researched on various heritage sites, scripted and recorded audio guides at our MICAVaani studio.
 We learnt a lot about the city through our research.
 We wish to create awareness about the same through this project.”

-MICA dean, Dr Preeti Shroff, said, “MICA community congratulates Ahmedabad and those who made efforts which resulted into UNESCO granting the World Heritage City status to Ahmedabad.”
+Professor and Dean - MICA, Head - MDP, Dr Preeti Shroff, said, “MICA community congratulates Ahmedabad and those who made efforts which resulted into UNESCO granting the World Heritage City status to Ahmedabad.”

 Saying that youths can serve as an important contributor in preservation of heritage, Shroff added, “We at MICA are very proud about the ongoing collaboration with AMC, INTACH, Abhay Mangaldas and other leaders for creating signages for all important historic monuments in the city.”